MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-[This article](https://docs.microsoft.com/en-us/power-bi/transform-model/service-dataflows-azure-data-lake-integration) explains how dataflows and the internal Azure Data Lake integration works.
+To see how dataflows and the internal Azure Data Lake integration work, see [Dataflows and Azure Data Lake integration (Preview)](https://docs.microsoft.com/power-bi/transform-model/service-dataflows-azure-data-lake-integration).

-If your organization enabled dataflows to leverage its Azure Data Lake Storage Gen 2 account and was selected as a dataflows load target, you can still get data from the dataflow via the Power Platform Dataflow connector as mentioned above but also access the dataflows CDM folder directly via the lake, even outside of Power Platform tools and services.
-Access to the lake is possible through the Azure portal, Microsoft Azure Storage Explorer or any other service or experience that supports Azure Data Lake gen2 storage.
+If your organization enabled dataflows to leverage its Azure Data Lake Storage Gen2 account and was selected as a dataflows load target, you can still get data from the dataflow using the Power Platform Dataflow connector as mentioned above.
+But you can also access the dataflow's Common Data Model folder directly through the lake, even outside of Power Platform tools and services.
+Access to the lake is possible through the Azure portal, Microsoft Azure Storage Explorer, or any other service or experience that supports Azure Data Lake Storage Gen2.